MicrosoftDocs/bing-docs/bing-docs/bing-video-search/reference/market-codes.md

 ms.author: scottwhi
 ---

-# Market and language codes used by Bing Search APIs
+# Market and language codes used by Bing Video Search APIs

-The following table lists the market code values that you may use to specify the [mkt](query-parameters.md#mkt) query parameter.
+The following table lists the market code values that you may use to specify the [mkt](query-parameters.md#mkt) query parameter when calling the Video Search API.
 Bing returns content for only these markets.
 The list is subject to change.

 > [!NOTE]
-> Not all APIs support all markets.
-For APIs with limited market support, see the Endpoint section in the API's reference content.
+> The Trending Videos API does not support all markets.
+For a list of the markets it supports, see [Trending Video API markets](#trending-video-api-markets).

 For a list of country codes that you may specify in the [cc](query-parameters.md#cc) query parameter, see [Country codes](#country-codes).